-Having established that the original model produces a similar reproduction of J.M.'s performance and that the fit of the model to the data is reasonable, we go on to examine whether a different set of parameters in the same model can account for the behavior of the second patient, G.S.
-Figures 7A(i) and 7A(ii) contain, respectively, the first and second of G.S.'s copies of each of the daisies in the different orientations (these were drawn in counterbalanced order).
-Figure 7B presents the display depicting the probabilities associated with drawing individual parts, and Figure 7C shows the rendition of the model, using a threshold value.
-For G.S., we use a .25 and .75 weighting of the viewer frame and object frame, and the threshold for the final rendition is .55 (close to .57 for J.M.).
+Having established a set of co-efficients that lead to a reasonably similar reproduction of JM's performance and identifying those aspects which the model fails to explain, we go on to examine whether a similar approach can be applied to the second case, GS.
+Figure 7 below contains one of GS's copies of each of the daisies in the different orientations, along with the display depicting the probabilities associated with individual parts and the rendition of the model using a threshold value.
+For GS, we use a .25 and .75 weighting of the viewer- and object-frame and the threshold for the final rendition is .55 (close to .57 for JM).

-In his copies of the upright daisy, G.S. demonstrates marked neglect.
-Interestingly, in some, but not all, of the copies (compare Figure 7A, upright and left-facing), he shows contrapositioning of the left branch and leaf.
-This inclusion of a part on the incorrect side is not uncommon in neglect and is thought to reflect correct activation of object structure, but with imprecise spatial positioning (di Pellegrino, 1995; Halligan, Marshall, & Wade, 1992a, 1992b; Vallar, Rusconi, & Bisiach, 1994).
-The model reproduces the upright figure quite well, although it is not equipped to deal with this variability in including or transposing the left stem and leaf.
-G.S. exhibits strong object neglect, as is evident in the left-facing daisy: In addition to omission of object-left petals, in one case the canonical left of the pot is excluded, and, in the other, the lip of the pot is not connected to the base on the canonical left.
-The model captures the strong objectbased influence reasonably well, again with the exception of how it deals with the variable transposition of the leaf.
-Also, as was mentioned previously, we have not made allowance for fragmentation of the simple elements, such as the pot itself, into its components, and hence, we cannot reproduce the neglect of the line on the left of the pot or the incomplete lip-base connection (although this limitation would be straightforward to remedy by increasing the depth of the hierarchical tree to include line features).
+In his copy of the upright daisy, GS demonstrates marked neglect.
+Interestingly, he shows contrapositioning of the left branch and leaf (Halligan, Marshall, & Wade, 1992a; Halligan et al., 1992a; Halligan, Marshall, & Wade, 1992b; Vallar, Rusconi, & Bisiach, 1994), a pattern that is not uncommon in neglect and is thought to reflect correct activation of object structure but with imprecise spatial positioning.
+The model reproduces the figure quite well although it is not equipped to deal with this transposition.
+Contrapositioning is also seen in the left-facing daisy; the object neglect is so strong here that even the canonical left of the pot is excluded.
+The rendition of the model is reasonably good, again with the exception of how it deals with the transposition of the leaf.
+Also, as mentioned previously, we have not made allowance for fragmentation of the simple elements, such as the pot itself, into its components and, hence, we cannot reproduced the neglect of the line on the left of the pot (although this limitation would be straightforward to remedy by increasing the depth of the hierarchical tree to include line features).